Board of Directors & Staff

 Director of Agriculture

-Born and raised in Shrewsbury, Massachusetts, Mark(he/him) joined Gaining Ground as our first Director of Agriculture in 2023.
-He received his two years of farmer training as a farmer’s apprentice at Caretaker Farm in Williamstown.
-Mark continued to grow as a farmer managing Saltbox Farm in Concord for 9 years and then Honey Nut Farm in Hopkinton prior to bringing his experience here to Gaining Ground.
-He is excited for the opportunity to direct Gaining Ground’s expansion onto newly leased land in the Minuteman National Historical Park.
+Born and raised in Shrewsbury, Massachusetts, Mark joined Gaining Ground as our first Director of Agriculture in 2023.
+He worked previously at Saltbox Farm in Concord and at Honey Nut Farm in Hopkinton.
+He is excited for the opportunity to direct Gaining Ground’s expansion onto newly leased land in the Minuteman National Historical Park in 2024.
 Mark loves to travel and experience unique plant life all over the world.
-He also enjoys hiking, meditation, supporting local farmer’s markets, and being part of a food movement that brings sustainable agriculture to local communities.
+He also enjoys hiking, singing in the fields, supporting local farmer’s markets, and being part of a food movement that brings sustainable agriculture to local communities.

 Chrissie Edgeworth